Appfarm Documentation

 HTML Content

 HTML that will be included inside the coded component HTML element.
 You should not include DOCTYPE declarations and headers, as these are automatically handled by Create and might create conflicts.
 Content in script tags will not be run.
-If you have scripts, these should be placed in the Script section, whereas links to external scripts should be placed as Script URL in the Resources section.
+If you have scripts, these should be placed in the section, whereas links to external scripts should be placed as Script URL in the section.

 All the HTML in the coded component is placed in a div when running in your app.
 Therefore, DOCTYPE declarations and headers might conflict with other elements in your app.